Hi and welcome to the Junior Car Designer’s Easy Car Drawing Guide!!!

 In order to make a good car drawing it’s is very important to draw correctly its wheels.
 If they don’t look good the whole drawing doesn’t look good.
 So knowing how to draw circles in perspective is a must.

-Circles and ellipses have two axis: The mayor axis (red) and the minor axis (blue).
+Circles and ellipses have two axis: The major axis (red) and the minor axis (blue).
 They are perpendicular to each other.
-They always form a 90 degree angle.
+They always form a 90-degree angle.

-In ellipses the mayor axis goes along the wider side and the minor axis goes along the narrow side.
-In a circle both axis look the same because this shape is perfectly round so there are no wide or narrow side.
+In ellipses, the mayor axis goes along the wider side and the minor axis goes along the narrow side.
+In a circle, both axis looks the same because this shape is perfectly round so there is no wide or narrow side.

 Draw a wheel in perspective

 How to multiply in perspective